Who I see

 For established clients who have met their therapy goals and are wanting to maintain their gains long-term.

 Telephone/Video Conference Counselling

 Regular counselling rates apply for phone/video counselling and must be prepaid online prior to your appointment time.
-In order to guarantee privacy and confidentiality, I do not provide counselling via Skype, I use another service that is confidential.
+In order to guarantee privacy and confidentiality, I do not provide counselling via Skype, I use another service that is encrypted and confidential.